dryack/avoision/README.md

 ## features

-* intercepts requests to sites that you don't want to support and redirects to a MementoWeb API supporting web archiver (currently limited to hardcoded and very short list of sites that are NOT carefully curated)
+* intercepts requests to sites that you don't want to support and redirects to a MementoWeb API supporting web archiver (currently limited to hardcoded and not too short list of sites that is NOT carefully curated)
 * detects amazon referral links and cleans them up

 ## planned